The Best Electric Tankless Water Heaters of 2023

 • Easy-to-operate control dial with digital display

-• Advanced self-modulation for 99.8 percent efficiency rating
+• Advanced self-modulation for 99.8 percent energy efficiency rating

 • Brass-topped heating elements are durable yet easy to replace if needed

-Get the Rheem electric tankless water heater on Amazon or at The Home Depot.
+Get the Rheem RTEX-18 electric tankless water heater at Amazon or The Home Depot.

-What to Consider When Choosing the Best Electric Tankless Water Heater
+What to Consider When Choosing an Electric Tankless Water Heater

-Shoppers looking to buy the best tankless water heater for their homes should know that the process of finding one involves more than just determining whether it will heat sufficient water.
+Shoppers looking to buy the best tankless water heater for their homes will want to know that the process of finding one involves more than just determining whether it will heat sufficient water.
 The type, flow rate, and other features play an important role, too.
 Here are several key issues that will likely influence decision-making.

 Type